 Now you see me, now you don’t: Security beyond the physical network

 For a long time, an organisation’s network security was defined by the physical perimeters of its office building.
-Within that perimeter sat its IT infrastructure, including its data centre and computer network.
+Within that perimeter sat its IT infrastructure, including its data center and computer network.
 The business’s only network security goal was to protect those internal services from external threats.

 Fast forward to 2018 and the days of the wired office are quickly fading.
 With so many executives able to work remotely, everything from devices and software to services are moving beyond physical premises.